nicolaszhao/hammal/packages/cli/README.md

 ## ESLint

-All projects have ESLint, you can remove ESLint by terminal inquirer.
+All templates have ESLint, you can remove ESLint by terminal inquirer.